oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 ## Running the frontend

 With these components in place, run `npm run start` and the frontend will launch at [localhost:3000](http://localhost:3000).
-Navigate there, and when you click **Log In** you’ll see the Okta login screen.
-Log in using your Okta Developer account credentials and you’ll be redirected to the Home component.
-You should see a link to take you to the “issue tracker.”
+Navigate there, and when you click **Log In** you'll see the Okta login screen.
+Log in using your Okta Developer account credentials and you'll be redirected to the Home component.
+You should see a link to take you to the "issue tracker."
 Clicking this link will show you the page populated by data from your GraphQL API.

 ## Go deeper with Okta

-You should now have a Laravel GraphQL API secured by Okta which, as you’ve seen, is easy to integrate with your projects and can provide secure, extensible authentication to your applications with minimal configuration.
+You should now have a Laravel GraphQL API secured by Okta which, as you've seen, is easy to integrate with your projects and can provide secure, extensible authentication to your applications with minimal configuration.

 Laravel, React, and GraphQL are not all that Okta can offer you, however.
-Check out the huge list of [supported integrations](https://www.okta.com/integrations/), and you’ll be sure to find something that suits your needs.
+Check out the huge list of [supported integrations](https://www.okta.com/integrations/), and you'll be sure to find something that suits your needs.

 To view all the code in this tutorial, check GitHub here [for the backend](https://github.com/cpave3/graphql-demo-backend) and here [for the frontend](https://github.com/cpave3/graphql-demo-frontend).